lapislang/reference/comments.md

 # Comments

-## Single line comment
+## Single line comments

-Single line comments can be place anywhere in the code, everything after the `//` prefix will be considered as comment.
+Single line comments can be placed anywhere in the code; they are prefixed by `//`; anything after the `//` will be considered as part of the comment.

 Example: